Access to Your Physician and Care Team:

 If you are on any medications, you may need refills.
 When your physician prescribes a medication for you, he/she will generally allow a certain number of refills to last until your next visit.
 Follow-up appointments to monitor your progress on the medications are very important.
 Usually, running low on your medications indicates you need to schedule your appointment so you do not run out prior to being seen.
 If you are not due for a follow-up, please request a refill well in advance by calling your pharmacy or sending a request on FollowMyHealth.
 We require a 48 hour minimum notice for refills.

 We realize that circumstances may cause you to arrive late or miss an appointment.
 We ask that you call the office at least 24 hours in advance in cases where you know you are unable to keep your appointment.
 Please call us as soon as you know you will be late.
-Arriving later than 15 minutes without advance notice may require you to reschedule your appointment.

 If you repeatedly miss appointments without giving advance notice, you may be charged $30 or more for the missed appointment time.
 A pattern of missed appointments may result in your dismissal from PriMed Physicians.
 If you are a new patient and you miss your first scheduled appointment without prior notification or significant extenuating circumstances, you will not be accepted into any of the PriMed offices for future appointments.